Schedule of Events

 The BCC seeks to unify students across the African Diaspora by centering Black voices and experiences in a global and intersectional community.
 It also aspires to build individual agency and collective understanding, contributing to a sense of belonging and tradition.

-Grinnell Preschool Open House
+Grinnell Preschool Open House & Celebration

 Trip to Conard Environmental Research Area (CERA)